pfe-asr-2014/moocdbdocker/README.md

-Docker port of the Virtual machine environement devised for the Telecom SudParis' Relational Databases MOOC (originally based on Vagrant).
+Docker port of the virtual machine environement devised for the Telecom SudParis' Relational Databases MOOC (originally based on Vagrant).
 The original project can be found at https://fusionforge.int-evry.fr/projects/moocbdvm/

 Install
 =======

-Before using these containers, you need to have docker installed on your computer.
+Before using these containers, you need to install:
+* git: Choose your OS on [the official website](http://git-scm.com/downloads) and follow the instructions.
-[Installation instruction are available on the official website](https://docs.docker.com/installation/), simply choose your OS and follow the procedure :).
+* docker: [Installation instruction are available on the official website](https://docs.docker.com/installation/), simply choose your OS and follow the procedure :).

-If your are on Windows or MacOS, the following manipulation need to be done in the boot2docker VM.
+If your are on Windows or MacOS, the following manipulation needs to be done in the boot2docker VM.
 To access your vm:

 * On MacOS: in a shell, type ```boot2docker init; boot2docker start; boot2docker ssh```
 * On Windows, open the "Start boot2docker" shortcut (on your desktop or in the windows menu).